zhuolisam/zhuolisam.github.io/content/blog/how-can-i-not-be-grateful/_index.md

 \~~~

-I were to leave the park, then I realize I HAVE so much at present.
+I realize I have so much at present.

 How can I not appreciate the greens, the trees and grasses?</br>
 How can I not appreciate the sunshine?</br>